MRDGH2821/Discord-Ban-Utils-Bot/README.md

 ~~I still think that this bot is far from crash proof.
 I have done enough testing, but still some edge cases might be left out.~~
 Bot has become nearly crash proof.
 And will also show what the error was.
-Still I have configured my bot to restart on crash (using pm2), it would be nice if you report the issue ASAP to me.
+Still I have configured my bot to restart on crash (using docker), it would be nice if you report the issue ASAP to me.